jjmartres/Zabbix/zbx-templates/zbx-dell-powerconnect/zbx-dell-powerconnect-interfaces/README.md

   * Discovery: speed for each interface
   * Discovery: description for each interface
   * Discovery: alias for each interface
-  * Discovery: UDLD configuration for each interface
-  * Discovery: UDLD link status for each interface
   * Discovery: incoming traffic on each interface
   * Discovery: outgoing traffic on each interface
   * Discovery: inbound errors on each interface
   * Discovery: outbound errors on each interface
   * Discovery: incoming discarded packets on each interface
   * Discovery: outgoing discarded packets on each interface
-  * Discovery: collisions on each interface
-  * Discovery: CRC packets on each interface
-  * Discovery: giants packets on each interface
-  * Discovery: ignored packets on each interface
-  * Discovery: misaligned packets on each interface
-  * Discovery: overruns packets on each interface
-  * Discovery: runts packets on each interface

 Triggers
 --------

-  * **[HIGH]** => Discovery: an UDLD link has been detected on an interface
   * **[WARNING]** => Discovery: incoming use on an interface exceed 80% for the last 5 minutes
   * **[WARNING]** => Discovery: outgoing use on an interface exceed 80% for the last 5 minutes
   * **[INFORMATION]** => Discovery: operational status was changed for an interface
-  * **[INFORMATION]** => Discovery: unable to determine UDLD status for an interface
-  * **[INFORMATION]** => Discovery: UDLD configuration was changed for an interface

 Graphs
 ------